alephium/go-sdk/docs/CompileScriptResult.md

 ### NewCompileScriptResult

-`func NewCompileScriptResult(name string, bytecodeTemplate string, fields FieldsSig, functions []FunctionSig, warnings []string, ) *CompileScriptResult`
+`func NewCompileScriptResult(version string, name string, bytecodeTemplate string, bytecodeDebugPatch string, fields FieldsSig, functions []FunctionSig, warnings []string, ) *CompileScriptResult`

 NewCompileScriptResult instantiates a new CompileScriptResult object This constructor will assign default values to properties that have it defined,